 This coordinator position typically only requires a few hours of work each day.
 You may need to be available throughout the day to respond to emails, texts, or calls.

-How can you get started on this summer business idea?
-You can connect with a property management service, although you may need a license for long-term work.
+So how can you get started on this summer business?
+You can connect with a property management service, for starters, although you may need a license for long-term work.
 Alternatively, you can use platforms like Airhosta, Angi, or Thumbtack to promote your services.

 3. Dog walking and pet care